 - Liquidity ratios help businesses monitor their ability to fund operations and pay bills.
 These metrics are watched closely to ensure the firm can meet its short-term obligations.

 - Financial leverage ratios help businesses understand the impact of debt on their overall financial structure.
 These ratios help shareholders and stakeholders assess financial risk.

 - Asset efficiency ratios gauge how effectively management is using the assets of the firm to drive revenues and profits.
 These measures are evaluated over time to assess improvement or deterioration in asset utilization.

 - Profitability ratios assess the effectiveness of management in driving earnings from the capital invested in the firm.
 These numbers are critically important to investors and shareholders.

 Non-Financial Performance Measures

 In addition to the measures and ratios used to gauge an organization's financial health, management teams work to develop and fine-tune a set of non-financial performance metrics and measures that assess the health of key functions, services, processes, and initiatives.
-A partial list of these types of measures includes:
+For example:

 - Measures of customer satisfaction